 Don't put all your "eggs in one basket" with regard to one modality.

-It appears that neither GM nor BMW provided adequate multi-modal support, opting for a "lead" sensory system (speech, touch) over a mixed system.
+It appears neither GM nor BMW provided adequate multi-modal support, opting for a “lead” sensory system (speech, touch) over a mixed system.

 I believe multi-modal is generally always better than singular modality (as an interaction design technique).
 But you must be careful if you are designing for multi-modal interfaces, as Oregon Graduate Institute Professor Sharon Oviatt reminds us in her Ten Myths of Multi-modal Interaction (PDF).